bioimagesuiteweb/imagesegm/README.md

 tensorboard --logdir outputmodelpath
 </code>

-<p>Where the <samp>outputmodelpath<samp> should be specified in your jobfile.
+<p>Where the <samp>outputmodelpath</samp> should be specified in your jobfile.
 Then search <samp>http://localhost:6006/</samp> in your browser.
 You will see the statistics and visualizations in this webpage.
 For more information on Tensorboard, please check <a href="https://github.com/tensorflow/tensorboard">Tensorboard github.</a> </p>

 <b>Results</b>
 <p>The trained model can be found in <samp>outputmodelpath/saved_model/</samp>, where the <samp>outputmodelpath<samp> should be specified in your jobfile. </p>